Drivers for a Resilient and Secure Energy Transition

 • AI as both a demand driver and a system enabler.

-• Security of data centres, flexibility, and overall system efficiency.
+• Security, flexibility, and overall system efficiency.

 Presentations, interventions and round-table discussions.